dhellmann/pymotw-3/source/codecs/index.rst

 .. module:: codecs
     :synopsis: String encoding and decoding.

-:Purpose: Encoders and decoders for converting text between different
-          representations.

-The :mod:`codecs` module provides stream and file interfaces for transcoding data.
+The :mod:`codecs` module provides stream and file interfaces for transcoding text data between different representations.
 It is most commonly used to work with Unicode text, but other encodings are also available for other purposes.

 Unicode Primer
 ==============